skipperoo/routy/README.md

     Finalize()

     // Now /hello will be public, while /auth/* will be protected,
-    // while both will use the Loggin middleware router.AddSubroute("/auth/", subRoute)
+    // while both will use the Logging middleware router.AddSubroute("/auth/", subRoute)
     router.Finalize()